2.1. Zinc¶

 - Oppositional problems

 One study found elevated levels of zinc in the blood and hair of children with hyperactivity and comorbid ODD or CD, whereby the study apparently equated hyperactivity with ADHD.
 The study also found a frequent deficiency of magnesium.
-In the children with magnesium deficiency, the administration of magnesium also improved the ADHD symptoms.
+In the children with magnesium deficiency, the administration of magnesium also improved ADHD symptoms.

 A meta-analysis reports that zinc deficiency is primarily associated with ADHD-I. A randomized double-blind study also found that zinc supplementation in addition to existing treatment with MPH (only) further improved inattention, but not hyperactivity, impulsivity or the overall ADHD score.